 Tea Tree Oil’s potency against athlete’s foot

 TTO is has activities against fungi that cause athlete’s foot (Carr, 1998).
-TTO is helpful in killing and preventing the growth of dermatophytes, including E. floccosum, T. interdigitale, T. mentagrophytes, and T. rubrum (Hammer et al., 2002).
+TTO is helpful in killing and preventing the growth de dermatophytes, including E. floccosum, T. interdigitale, T. mentagrophytes, and T. rubrum (Hammer et coll., 2002).

 Apart from being effective in combatting fungal itch, there is proof that TTO can prevent damage by oxidants and reduce histamine-induced inflammation (Koh et al., 2002).
 TTO is also popular for being an analgesic and antiviral (Edmonson et al., 2011).

 Soothing Juggernaut also contains frankincense, arnica and cypress essential oils.
 These EOs make an excellent antifungal combination, making Soothing Juggernaut a more potent antifungal than Waters Mist.